-On March 7, 2016, the Student's Parents (Parents), on behalf of their child (Student), filed a Due Process Complaint with the Office of Administrative Hearings (OAH) requesting a hearing to review the identification, evaluation, or placement of the Student by Montgomery County Public Schools (MCPS) under the Individuals with Disabilities Education Act (IDEA).
-20 U.S.C.A. § 1415(f)(1)(A) (2010).
+On March 7, 2016, the Student's Parents (Parents), on behalf of their child, filed a Due Process Complaint with the Office of Administrative Hearings (OAH) requesting a hearing to review the identification, evaluation, or placement of the Student by Montgomery County Public Schools (MCPS) under the Individuals with Disabilities Education Act (IDEA).
+20 United States Code Annotated (U.S.C.A.) § 1415(f)(1)(A) (2017).

 I held telephone prehearing conferences on April 22 and April 27, 2016.
 The Parents were not present, but were represented by Michael J. Eig, Esquire.
 Jeffrey A. Krew, Esquire, represented MCPS.
 Based on the availability of the parties and their witnesses, I scheduled the hearing for June 20 and 21, and July 6 through 8, 2016.
-Prior to setting this schedule, I reviewed the calendar with the attorneys to determine if the hearing could be set before June 20.
-The attorneys confirmed that various scheduling conflicts, including witness unavailability, vacation schedules, and other cases scheduled before the OAH, prevented the hearing from being held before the proposed dates.
 On June 20, 2016, I convened the hearing at the MCPS' offices in Rockville, Maryland, as scheduled.
 Michael J. Eig, Esquire, represented the Parents.
 Jeffrey A. Krew, Esquire, represented MCPS.